10 FAQs on Prescription Drug Importation

 “…Allowing importation of drugs purported to be manufactured overseas in FDA-inspected facilities and drugs purported to be manufactured domestically for export to other countries and reimported from those countries to the United States cannot meet the requirements under the existing closed drug manufacturing and distribution system because the drugs could not be tracked and certified by the manufacturer…Such a program would be very different from importation of consumer products like watches or clothing, where consumers can more easily discern quality and where there are no health consequences of fake products.
 It could lead to a host of unintended consequences and undesirable effects, including serious harm stemming from the use of adulterated, substandard, or counterfeit drugs.
 It could also undermine American confidence in what has proven to be a highly successful system for assuring drug safety.”

-4. What has the Trump Administration proposed regarding importation?
+4. What pathways to importation has the Trump Administration finalized?

 In December 2019, the Administration outlined two pathways for the importation of prescription drugs.
-The first pathway, which was issued in a Notice of Proposed Rulemaking (NPRM), would authorize states and other non-federal government entities, such as tribal or territorial entities, to implement time-limited importation programs, known as Section 804 Implementation Programs or SIPs, for importation of prescription drugs from Canada only.
-States and other entities could submit proposals to the HHS Secretary to manage these SIPs and act as SIP sponsors.
+In July 2020, President Trump issued an executive order to direct the HHS Secretary to complete the rulemaking process in regard to the first pathway, and in September 2020, the Administration finalized these two pathways.
+The first pathway, which was first described in a Notice of Proposed Rulemaking (NPRM), and then in a final rule, would authorize states, territories, and Indian tribes, and in certain future circumstances wholesalers and pharmacists, to implement time-limited importation programs, known as Section 804 Implementation Programs or SIPs, for importation of prescription drugs from Canada only.
+States, territories, and Indian tribes could submit proposals to the HHS Secretary to manage these SIPs and act as SIP sponsors.

 In order for a proposal to be approved by HHS, a SIP sponsor would need to specify: the drugs it seeks to import; the foreign seller in Canada that would purchase the drug directly from its manufacturer; the importer in the U.S. that would buy the drug directly from the foreign seller in Canada; the re-labeler or re-packager of the drug itself that would ensure the drug meets all labeling requirements in the U.S.; the qualifying lab that would conduct testing of the drug for authenticity and degradation; and steps that would be taken by the SIP to ensure the supply chain is secure.
 SIPs would initially be authorized for 2-year periods with the possibility of 2-year extensions.

-The second pathway, proposed by the Trump Administration in an FDA draft guidance in December 2019, outlines how manufacturers can import and market FDA-approved drugs in the U.S. that were manufactured abroad and intended to be marketed and authorized for sale in a foreign country.
+The second pathway, proposed by the Trump Administration in an FDA draft guidance in December 2019, and finalized in September 2020, outlines how manufacturers can import and market FDA-approved drugs in the U.S. that were manufactured abroad and intended to be marketed and authorized for sale in a foreign country.
 Using this pathway, a manufacturer may be able to obtain an additional National Drug Code (NDC) for drugs imported into the U.S. The rationale, according to the Administration, is that “in recent years, multiple manufacturers have stated (either publicly or in statements to the Administration) that they wanted to offer lower cost versions but could not readily do so because they were locked into contracts with other parties in the supply chain.
 This pathway would highlight an opportunity for manufacturers to use importation to offer lower-cost versions of their drugs.”
-Comments on the draft guidance were due February 21, 2020.

-5. Which drugs would be covered under the Administration’s proposed importation plan?
+5. Which drugs would be covered under the Administration’s importation plan?

 6. What is the estimated savings from the Administration’s importation plan?

 The potential cost savings from the first pathway are unknown.
-In the NPRM itself and in FDA’s full preliminary economic analysis of the NPRM, the Administration did not provide an estimate of the expected savings.
+In the final rule itself, and in FDA’s full final regulatory impact analysis, the Administration did not provide an estimate of the expected savings.
 The preliminary analysis noted that responses by other stakeholders, such as Canadian regulatory agencies and drug manufacturers, could impact the potential benefits of such a program.
 The analysis also noted that if the Administration’s pending proposed rule on international reference pricing, known as the International Pricing Index Model, is finalized first, it has the potential to limit the potential benefits of importation under this pathway, depending on whether drugs eligible under both proposals overlap.

-The Administration did not release an estimate of potential savings for importation under the second pathway outlined in the FDA guidance.
+The Administration did not release an estimate of potential savings for importation under the second pathway outlined in the FDA guidance for industry.

 7. What are states currently doing regarding importation?

 Some states have been actively pursuing legislative action to promote the importation of prescription drugs.
-Several states, including Florida, Vermont, Colorado, Maine, and New Mexico have signed into law legislation to establish importation programs for prescription drugs from Canada.
+Several states, including Florida, Vermont, Colorado, Maine, New Mexico, and New Hampshire have enacted laws establishing importation programs for prescription drugs from Canada.
 In order for any importation plan to go into effect, the HHS Secretary must certify that it meets the safety and cost saving requirements set forth in Section 804 of the FD&C Act.
 Under each state’s respective laws to establish an importation program, they are required to submit a proposal to HHS to demonstrate how its program will meet those safety and cost saving requirements.
 Thus far, no plan has been certified.

-Both Florida and Vermont have taken action to become the first states to implement importation plans.
-In August 2019, Florida officially submitted its importation proposal to HHS, which was released prior to the Administration’s NPRM.
+Florida, Vermont, Colorado, and Maine have taken action to become the first states to implement importation plans.
+In August 2019, Florida officially submitted its importation proposal to HHS.
 Under Florida’s importation plan, the program would be overseen by the state’s Agency for Health Care Administration through a vendor who would handle the operation of the program and ensure importers are following all state and federal laws relating to importation.
 Eligible importers would be limited to wholesalers or pharmacists who dispense prescription drugs on behalf of public payers, including Medicaid, the Department of Corrections, and the Department for Children and Families.
+In June 2020, the AHCA released an “Invitation to Negotiate” for the state’s vendor bid system, for assistance with implementation of the importation program, with an anticipated award date of December 2020.
 The state projects savings of over $150 million dollars annually when the program is in full effect.

-Vermont submitted its importation proposal to HHS in November 2019, also prior to the release of the Administration’s NPRM.
+Vermont submitted its importation proposal to HHS in November 2019.
 Vermont’s plan primarily differs from Florida’s in that wholesalers would import drugs on behalf of both commercial plans and public payers, rather than just public payers.
-Both states are awaiting feedback from HHS on their plans.
-Maine and Colorado are also in the process of developing importation plans for HHS approval.
-According to their states’ respective laws, Maine has until May 1, 2020 to submit its proposal to HHS, Colorado has until September 1, 2020, and New Mexico has until December 15, 2020.
+Colorado and Maine have also submitted importation plans for HHS approval.
+All states are awaiting feedback from HHS on their plans.
+New Mexico and New Hampshire are also in the process of developing importation plans for HHS approval.
+According to their states’ respective laws, New Mexico has until December 15, 2020 and New Hampshire has until February 1, 2021.
 Other states are also considering legislation that would facilitate importation from Canada.

-Florida and Vermont’s plans were not submitted through the Administration’s pathway proposed in the NPRM.
+Florida, Vermont, Colorado, and Maine submitted plans to HHS prior to adoption of the Administration’s final rule authorizing SIPs.
 In theory, states could move forward with an importation plan if their proposal meets the requirements laid out in Section 804 of the FD&C Act and is certified by the HHS Secretary.
-However, it is unclear whether HHS will require states to move forward only through the new pathway.
+However, according to Secretary Azar’s letter to Congress, his certification that importation poses no additional risk to the public’s health and safety and will result in cost savings to the consumer, is limited to implementation of importation through the final rule, so HHS could require states to move forward only through the newly finalized pathway.

 8. Under what circumstances can individuals legally import drugs from other countries, like Canada?